 Is Botox right for me?

 Botox is most effective when used to reduce wrinkles that form as a result of muscle movement from facial expressions—think of the wrinkles created when you smile or frown.
 As we age, these lines become deeper and more apparent, from the excessive use of the muscles, but also as we lose volume and elasticity in our skin.
 Injecting Botox works for people of any age.
 If you’re older, it will relax these wrinkles overall to take years off of your appearance.
 If you are younger, freezing these muscles earlier on will prevent the wrinkles from forming or deepening further.
 Overall, Botox will make your face look softer, more rested, and pleasant!
-To find out if these injections are suitable for you, contact Canada MedLaser for a FREE consultation!
+To find out if these injections are suitable for you, contact Canada MedLaser for a FREE consultation on Botox Toronto!